 Intuitively, definable manifolds in an o-minimal structure have reasonable geometry locally and at infinity, complex algebraic varieties being an example of definable manifolds.
-The first example of an o-minimal structure is the one given by semi-algebraic subsets which we denote by $\R_{alg}$.
-More examples of o-minimal structures have been studied during recent years and the ones which will be useful to us are: \begin{enumerate} \item $\R_{an}$: the smallest o-minimal structure expanding $\R_{alg}$ and for which restricted analytic functions are definable, see \cite{gabrielov}. \item $\R_{exp}$ : the smallest o-minimal structure expanding $\R_{alg}$ and for which the real exponential map is definable, \cite{wilkie}. \item $\R_{an,exp}$: the smallest o-minimal structure expanding the two previous structures, \cite{vandendriesmiller,vandendriesmiller1}. \end{enumerate}
+The first example of an o-minimal structure is the one given by semi-algebraic subsets denoted by $\R_{alg}$.
+More examples of o-minimal structures have been studied during recent years and the ones relevant to Hodge theory are: \begin{enumerate} \item $\R_{an}$: the smallest o-minimal structure expanding $\R_{alg}$ and for which restricted analytic functions are definable, see \cite{gabrielov}. \item $\R_{exp}$ : the smallest o-minimal structure expanding $\R_{alg}$ and for which the real exponential map is definable, \cite{wilkie}. \item $\R_{an,exp}$: the smallest o-minimal structure expanding the two previous structures, \cite{vandendriesmiller,vandendriesmiller1}. \end{enumerate}